Parsa-Sedigh/neetcode-advanced-algorithms/pamphlets/2-linked-lists.md

 If we had a LL of even length, it's still at the midway, because we defined the second node as being the middle, when we have a LL with even length.

-Q: But what if in a even len LL, we defined the first node of the middle to be the answer?
+**Q: But what if in a even len LL, we defined the first node of the middle to be the answer?**

-A: in the beginning of the algo, we would initialize the slow at the head and fast at the next node.
+**A: in the beginning of the algo, we would initialize the slow at the head and fast at the next node.**

+Note: So when we have an even len LL, if we initialize both the slow and fast at the head, after fast goes out of bounds, slow ends up **at the beginning of the second half of the LL.**

 Fast and slow pointers can be used for cycle detection in a LL.